 The term ‘disabled lift’ covers a wide range of technologies which are designed to provide access throughout in the home.
 The Tower Lifts team has been designing and installing disabled lifts for houses since 2006 and we’ve witnessed numberless times the life-changing effect they can have for people living with mobility impairments.
 In this article we take a look at the range of disabled lifts available.

 Installing a Home Lift

-Over the past couple of decades the technology around small residential lifts has improved and, in turn, the range of home lift solutions has increased.
-Tower Lifts designers are now able to make recommendations for lifts that will access all parts of the house, help with moving the shopping and laundry, and even keep you gardening.
-Disabled clients now have the option to install a single lift, or a vertical transport system that provides a range of ways to access your home.
+Over the past couple of decades, the technology around small residential lifts has improved and, in turn, the range of home lift solutions has increased.
+Tower Lifts designers are now able to make recommendations for platform lifts that make the home an inclusive environment.
+Mobility impaired clients now have the option to install a single lift, or a vertical transport system that provides a range of ways to access your home.

 Types of Disabled Lifts for Houses

 Wheelchair lifts for the home need to be easy to install (no lift shaft), small enough to fit into a normal sized house and adaptable to architectural challenges.
-Over the past two decades Tower Lifts designers have developed a range of creative strategies for overcoming obstacles.
+Over the past two decades Tower Lifts designers have developed a range of creative strategies for managing the quirks and architectural designs of domestic residencies old and new.
 You can depend on them to find a bespoke solution no matter the size or shape of your home.

 Residential Platform Lifts